kelvinchanwh/csw-gector/README.md

 # Grammatical Error Correction for Code-Switched Sentences by Learners of English

 This repository provides code for training and testing models for grammatical error correction on code-switching text.
 It is based on and forked from the GECTOR repository (https://github.com/grammarly/gector).

-It is mainly based on `AllenNLP` and `transformers`.
+Main contributions to the code can be found in the `utils` folder except for `utils/helpers.py` and `utils/preprocess_data.py`.
+The latter two files and the `train.py` and `predict.py` files are modified versions of the files in the GECTOR repository to adapt the code for code-switching.

 ## Installation
 The following command installs all necessary packages: